-Commonly, an AiP will last for 90 days.
+Commonly, an AiP will last for 90 days no matter what the type of mortgage is, for instance a buy to let mortgage or a 95 mortgage.
 This may be more or less between lenders but this is the figure most people in the industry use for both AiPs and mortgage offers.

 Within these 90 days, a buyer can use the principle to apply to show to estate agents and landlords any evidence of what kind of mortgage they are eligible for and at how much.

 How long does a mortgage in principle take?

 Depending on the lender and the type of mortgage you apply for, an AiP can take anywhere from 15 minutes to up to a couple of days to be completed.

 Some companies will mail this as a certificate to you or will provide the documentation to show that you have an AiP in place digitally.

 Is it possible to get a mortgage in principle if you’re a first-time buyer?

 It is certainly possible to get a mortgage in principle unless a lender specifies that they don’t lend to first-time buyers.
 In fact, it is recommended in most cases to have one because estate agents will take you more seriously when making offers on a property.

 In addition, some sellers will ask their agents to only deal with buyers who have an approved AiP in place, especially those who have never made a property purchase before.

 What are the benefits of having a mortgage in principle?